cmleinz/io-tether/README.md

         let mut buf = [0; 6];

-        // A disconnect occurs here after the the server writes
+        // A disconnect occurs here after the server writes
         // "foo" then drops the client, triggering a disconnect.
         // The disconnect is detected and forwarded to the resolver,
-        // which says to sleep and reconnect.
+        // which adjusts the port, sleeps and attempts a reconnect.
         //
-        // The resolver then connect to a new remote socket and we
+        // The resolver then connects to the new remote socket and we
         // pull the next 3 bytes.
 This all happens under the hood
         // without any extra work at each read callsite. tether.read_exact(&mut buf).await.unwrap();